-All boats come fully equipped with boat captain, first aid, oxygen, marine VHF radio, toilet and camera tub.
+All boats come fully equipped with the boat captain, first aid, oxygen, marine VHF radio, toilet, and camera tub.
 They are broad, spacious vessels carrying up to between 12 and 16 divers.
 As the dives are all within the lagoon area, the trip to even the furthest dive site is 45 minutes max.

 With over 100km of reef edge, there is every kind of dive somewhere on the reef.
 Grab a copy of the map as soon as you get there and start planning!
 Most of the dives are in the 20 – 30m zone, so take advantage of the nitrox to maximize the experience.